Dateline: Manila, Philippines

 The protagonist of the hit movie The Social Network, Eduardo Saverin is one of the five creators of Facebook and was born in Brazil to Brazilian parents.
 By the time he was eleven, Saverin’s father had become wealthy and Eduardo was believed to be a target for kidnapping.
 In response to fears regarding this, the Saverin family moved to Miami and Eduardo eventually became a US citizen.
 In 2009, after settling a bitter legal battle with Facebook co-founder Mark Zuckerberg, Saverin moved to Singapore.

-Two years later, he became a Singaporean citizen and — as required by the city-state — renounced his US citizenship.
+Two years later, he became a Singaporean resident and renounced his US citizenship while maintaining his original Brazilian citizenship.
 His renunciation prompted US Senator Chuck Schumer to fly into a tirade and propose the “Ex-PATRIOT Act”, which would bar former US citizen “tax avoiders” from re-entering the country and impose new tax rules.
 Schumer claimed that “America [made] Saverin” successful; it couldn’t have come from living most of his childhood in another country with a wealthy businessman father.
 Despite his renunciation, Saverin still paid hundreds of millions in US taxes.

 1. Tina Turner